dsmoove/pigskinplaycaller/README.md

   - GridSearch
 - RandomForest

+### Linear Regression

 I ran a basic linear regression model.
 After finding the RMSE and MSE.
 Afterwards, I decided to run various other models to test RMSE and see improved scores.

+### Decision Tree Regression

 My second model was the DecisionTreeRegressor Model.
 After noticing the RMSE was a higher value, I decided to abandon this model and move onto another model.

+### Random Forest Regression
 Third model was a RandomForestRegression Model.
 RMSE was slightly worse than our initial linear regression model.
 I also ran a GradiestBoosterRegressor model and the RMSE was similar or slightly better than my initial LinearRegression model.
 Lastly, I tried an XGboost which showed no improvement.

+### Gradient Booster Regression

 Finally, I ran a GridSearch on my GradiestBoosterRegression model to find the ideal parameters for my model.
 My GridSearch returned better parameters for my learning rate, max depth, max features, and n estimators for my GradientBooster model.
 This turned out to be my best performing model along with my initial linearregression.

+### GridSearch

-Just to see if there was any significant improvement, I ran a GridSearch on my XGRegression model, but this showed very little improvement from my initial model run.
+Just to see if there was any significant improvement, I ran a GridSearch on my XGRegression model and my GradientboosterModel.
+Through GridSearch, I was able to marginally improve the performance of my GradiestBoosterModel and it assisted in developing my final model.

+## Conclusion

+### Best Model

 Overall, the best performing model was the GradiestBoosterRegression Model with GridSearch.
 The model produced an RMSE of 0.002698.
 Although, I believe if I wanted to keep my model simple and the results much more interpretable, a simple linear regression model would not fair so poorly.
 The linear regression model was able to output an RMSE of 0.002944.
 Going forward, I will most likely use both models to calculate estimated EPA by coverage and use a group vote to create a recommendation.

 ## Next Steps